direktiv/fluent-bit-disk/README.md

 ## Building the plugin

-This plugin is using the example plugin setup for [fluentbit plugins](https://github.com/fluent/fluent-bit-plugin).
+This plugin uses the example plugin setup for [fluentbit plugins](https://github.com/fluent/fluent-bit-plugin).

 ```sh
 cmake -DPLUGIN_NAME=in_vdisk -DFLB_SOURCE=~/path/to/fluentbit  ..